oracle-livelabs/apex/workflows/6-creating-pages.md

       ![configure feedbacks](./images/configure-feedbacks.png " ")

-9. In the Rendering Tree, select **Feedbacks** and then in the Property editor, select **Attributes** tab and then do the following changes.
+9. In the Rendering Tree, select **Feedbacks**, and then in the Property editor, select the **Attributes** tab and then make the following changes.
     - Under **settings**,
         - Set **Comment Text** to **FEEDBACK**.
         - Set **User Name** as **DNAME**